deepkuma123/full-stack-real-time-task-management/readme.md

-# Task Assignment System
+# Task management System

-A simple task assignment system for managing tasks, users, and statuses.
+A simple task management system for managing tasks, users, and statuses.
 This README provides an overview of the project setup and usage.

 ## Getting Started